TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 #### Charging Current

 The charger is configured to a relatively high *500mA* charging current.

 Ensure that any connected battery can handle this current.
 Smaller batteries, typically those below *1000mAh*, may not support such a high charge rate and could be damaged.

-Even for *1000mAh* batteries, charging at *500mA* is considered stressful and may reduce lifespan.
+In fact, the typical *LiPo* pouch cells normally require a charging rate of no more than **0.3C**.
+So even for *1000mAh* batteries, charging at *500mA* is exceeding this, which is considered stressful and may reduce battery lifespan.

 > [!NOTE]
-> For portable devices, fast charging may be desirable to reduce downtime.
+> *500mA* charging may still make sense in the context of portable devices where you don't want to maximize battery lifetime but rather ensure fast charging.

 ### Voltage Sensor Readings